 When Golden Retrievers Shed

-Shedding seasons are the periods where dogs will shed the most.
-This is when owners talk about their dogs’ blowing their coat’.
-You’ll have to groom them every day when he is blowing his coat.
+Shedding seasons are the periods when dogs will shed the most.
+This is when owners talk about their dogs “blowing their coat.”
+You’ll have to groom them daily during these times.
 When it is not shedding season, a thorough brush once every other day will be sufficient to manage his coat.

-Shedding seasons usually happen during the winter and spring months.
-He will shift his light summer coat ready for when the colder months hit, making way for his thick winter coat.
-Then during springtime, he will lose his heavy-duty winter jacket and make way for a lightweight summer coat.
+Golden Retriever shedding seasons usually happen during the winter and spring months.
+He will shift his light summer coat for when the colder months hit, making way for his thick winter coat.
+Then, during springtime, he will lose his heavy-duty winter jacket and make way for a lightweight summer coat.
 This is his body’s way of regulating his body temperature.

-There are several things that can trigger additional shedding in Goldens.
+Several things can trigger additional or excessive shedding in Goldens.
 Some are more common than others, and some require veterinary intervention.
-Let’s take a look at what’s cause for concern and what’s not.
+Let’s look at what’s cause for concern and what’s not.

 Trigger #1: Weather Changes